Mitek-Systems/MiSnap-Android/documentation/views_integration_guide.md

-# MiSnap SDK v5.7.0 Views Integration Guide
+# MiSnap SDK v5.8.0 Views Integration Guide

 This guide is targeted towards customers who want to **create their own UI/UX** while re-using some of the components shipped within the MiSnap SDK.
 These components (Views) can be used to create the UI for fragments or activities without having to re-write a major portion of the `workflow` module shipped out-of-the-box with the MiSnap SDK.

+> NOTE: The **MiSnap SDK** default UI/UX is designed for an optimal accessibility experience.
+It supports non-linear font scaling to maintain UI integrity, ensures proper element sizing and contrast, and prioritize essential information to screen readers.
+For the best accessibility performance, **we strongly recommend using the default UI/UX instead of custom implementations**.

-Please see the [customization guide](./customization_guide.md) for information on how to customize the SDK.
+Please see the [customization guide](./customization_guide.md) for information on how to customize the SDK and design considerations.

 # Table of Contents
 [MiSnapView](#misnapview)